syncthing/syncthing-android/README.md

 To build everyhing from scratch, please run ./build-syncthing-android.sh The process consists of three phases:
 - Download and compile Golang v1.2 for x86 and ARM cross-compilation: Syncthing-android depends on Syncthing "native" (https://github.com/calmh/syncthing) and this requires Go v1.2.
 In order to create the APK for x86 and ARM we need to cross compile this library and these scripts are provided by https://github.com/davecheney/golang-crosscompile.
 - Compile Syncthing native for the different architectures using `gradle buildNative`.
-A compatible gradle wrapper provides gradle v1.10.
+A gradle wrapper works best (gradlew with gradle v1.10+).
+Install a graddle wrapper using `gradle createWrapper`.
 - Compile the final APK using `gradle assembleDebug`.

 ## License